NicolasAllard/TypewriterJS/README.md

 `<script src='typewriter.js'></script>`

 ### How to use<hr>
-1. Create a new instance of Typewriter like so:
+1. Create a new instance of Typewriter like so:<br>
 `let typeWriter = new TypeWriter(target,  text,  delay,  classname,  showCursor,  typeEvent,  callback);`

 |Parameter| Type | Description |